-Forms of feedback
+Forms of Feedback

 - Written feedback is the most ubiquitous format and effectively provides feedback for several types of assessments, mainly text-based assignments where markers may also provide annotated comments.
-It can be quick to produce, easy to distribute, can be sent easily electronically due to its small file size and may be printed out and read in hard copy.
-However, it can be seen as overly formal, less substantial and detailed and may not suit all markers or all students. - Audio feedback is increasing in popularity.
-It may be faster to produce (with practice) though it may be slower to distribute due to larger file size and requires an ability to use audio recording technology.
-It also has advantages in that it can be perceived as more personal, tone and emphasis provide improved student understanding.
+It can be quick to produce, easy to distribute, and sent quickly electronically due to its small file size.
+It may also be printed out and read in hard copy.
+However, it can be seen as overly formal, less substantial, and detailed, and it may not suit all markers or all students. - Audio feedback is increasing in popularity.
+It may be faster to produce (with practice), though it may be slower to distribute due to larger file sizes, and it requires the ability to use audio recording technology.
+It also has advantages in that it can be perceived as more personal, and tone and emphasis provide improved student understanding.
 In addition, it is more easily understandable and provides much more detail than written feedback. - Video feedback is much more demanding for markers in terms of technology and can be slow to record and distribute due to large file sizes.
-However, this format is highly engaging, can be extremely sophisticated (including multimedia input), provides all the advantages of audio feedback, is perceived as dynamic, and offers greater insight into performance for students. - Generic or group feedback with some assessments, it can be beneficial to provide this form of feedback to a class along with or ahead of individual feedback, as it allows faculty to have a dialogue with students based on some of the generic themes emerging from their collective work. - Peer feedback peer assessment and feedback can effectively engage students with the process and understanding of how assessment and feedback supports learning.
+However, this format is highly engaging, can be extremely sophisticated (including multimedia input), provides all the advantages of audio feedback, is perceived as dynamic, and offers greater insight into performance for students. - Generic or group feedback with some assessments, it can be beneficial to provide feedback to a class along with or ahead of individual feedback, as it allows faculty to have a dialogue with students based on some of the generic themes emerging from their collective work. - Peer feedback peer assessment and feedback can effectively engage students with the process and understanding of how assessment and feedback support learning.